galasa-dev-archives/tekton-build/branches/readme.md

 kubectl -n galasa-dev-iss876 create -f eclipse-build.yaml
 kubectl -n galasa-dev-iss876 create -f isolated-build.yaml
 ```
+Run them one at a time, as each build is the input to the next one.
+Please run all the builds when you receive the new branch, as it will clear all errors from the kubernetes cluster.

 eclipse and isolated are only required once you need to perform the full regressions runs against your build.   gradle and maven normally only need to be built once.